Compassionate treatment of

 instead of a vet clinic?

 ▸ Reduce anxiety and fear.
-Your pet will be familiar with their surroundings.
+Your pet will be familiar with their surroundings at the time of the euthanasia.
+This adds a sense of comfort and familiarity to the experience.

 ▸ You’re in your own home during a stressful time.
-You do not have to deal with people you don’t know during the experience.
+You do not have to speak to people who you do not know during the experience, and can have loved ones close by.

 ▸ Your pet may not be able to move or be transported into the car.
-Staying at home is more convenient and causes less stress on everyone.
+Staying at home is more convenient and decreases the stress associated with transporting your pet to a clinic.

 ▸ You may have mobility or transportation issues.
 You may be unable to get your pet to a clinic when it’s necessary.

-▸ At home there is time for Dr. Rosen to explain everything fully.
-You will have as much time to you as need after the procedure.
+▸ There is time for Dr. Rosen to explain everything fully.
+You will have as much time as you need before the procedure to ask questions and after the procedure to say your goodbyes.

 ▸ Your pet will be able to enjoy their last moments at home surrounded by those they love.
-This includes family members, friends and other pets.
+This includes family members, friends, children, and other pets.

 ▸ You can do the procedure wherever they are most comfortable.
-On the bed, their favourite chair or outside under a favourite tree.
+This euthanasia can take place on their bed, their favourite room, or outside under a favourite tree.

 ▸ You can have soft music and dim lighting indoors, or have the euthanasia outside on a blanket.
-This will help making say goodbye to your best friend and family member a little easier.
+Being in a relaxing and familiar setting will help make saying goodbye to your best friend and family member a little bit easier.

 Areas We Serve